synoi/synoi-gap/README.md

 ## The Universal Action Coordination Fabric

-Today every environment that involves AI or automated action builds its own integration layer: the game engine has a custom smart-home SDK, the industrial automation system has a proprietary command channel, the AI agent framework has its own tool-calling convention.
+Today every environment that involves AI or automated action builds its own integration layer: the smart home hub has a proprietary device SDK, the industrial automation system has a proprietary command channel, the AI agent framework has its own tool-calling convention, the game engine has its own NPC action system.
 Each is siloed.
 None of them share an audit trail.
 None of them share a revocation mechanism.
 None of them speak to each other.

 GAP is the fabric underneath all of them.
 Any actor (an AI agent, a smart lock, a game engine, a SCADA valve controller, an MCP tool server, a medical device) speaks the same four-phase lifecycle: